condwanaland/A-Sky-Full-of-Data/content/about/index.md

 Eventually I wanted more of a technical challenge, and joined the Agricultural Data Team within MPI.
 I worked on automating some of the manual processes there, contributed to the quarterly report on the current state of Agricultural based Primary Industries, and built a Shiny app to analyse NZ irrigation data (which unfortunately was never released).

 After being at MPI for a little over 18 months, I decided I was ready for a change.
 I then joined my current company, where I do a mix of data engineering/modelling and client facing work.

-The title of my blog is a reference to my favourite Shania Twain song; [You're Still the One](https://www.youtube.com/watch?v=KNZH-emehxA)